roy-sub/Data-Scientist-Interview-Course/Interview Questions & Answers.md

 There are 3 types of gradient descent algorithms based on batch size: (1) Stochastic gradient descent (2) Batch gradient descent (3) Mini Batch gradient descent

-If the whole data is in a single batch, it is called batch gradient descent.
-If the single data points are equal to one batch i.e. number of batches = number of data instances, it is called stochastic gradient descent.
-If the number of batches is less than the number of data points or greater than 1, it is known as mini-batch gradient descent.

 ### Q21: Why boosting is a more stable algorithm as compared to other ensemble algorithms? ###

 Answer:

 Boosting algorithms focus on errors found in previous iterations until they become obsolete.
-Whereas in bagging there is no corrective loop.
+Whereas in other ensemble algorithms such as bagging there is no corrective loop.
 That’s why boosting is a more stable algorithm compared to other ensemble algorithms.

-### Q22: What is active learning and discuss one strategy of it? ###

-Answer:
-Active learning is a special case of machine learning in which a learning algorithm can interactively query a user (or some other information source) to label new data points with the desired outputs.
-In statistics literature, it is sometimes referred to as optimal experimental design.

-1. Stream-based sampling
-In stream-based selective sampling, unlabelled data is continuously fed to an active learning system, where the learner decides whether to send the same to a human oracle or not based on a predefined learning strategy.
-This method is apt in scenarios where the model is in production and the data sources/distributions vary over time.

-2. Pool-based sampling
-In this case, the data samples are chosen from a pool of unlabelled data based on the informative value scores and sent for manual labeling.
-Unlike stream-based sampling, oftentimes, the entire unlabelled dataset is scrutinized for the selection of the best instances.

-### Q23: What are autoencoders?
+### Q22: What are autoencoders?
 Explain the different layers of autoencoders and mention three practical usages of them? ###

 Answer:

 Autoencoders are one of the deep learning types used for unsupervised learning.
-There are key layers of autoencoders, which are the input layer, encoder, bottleneck hidden layer, decoder, and output.
+There are three key layers in autoencoders, which are the input layer which is the encoder, bottleneck hidden layer and the output layer which is the decoder.

 The three layers of the autoencoder are:-
 1) Encoder - Compresses the input data to an encoded representation which is typically much smaller than the input data.
-2) Latent Space Representation/ Bottleneck/ Code - Compact summary of the input containing the most important features
+2) Latent Space Representation or Bottleneck or Hidden Layer - Compact summary of the input containing the most important features
 3) Decoder - Decompresses the knowledge representation and reconstructs the data back from its encoded form.
 Then a loss function is used at the top to compare the input and output images.

 NOTE- It's a requirement that the dimensionality of the input and output be the same.
 Everything in the middle can be played with.

 Autoencoders have a wide variety of usage in the real world.
 The following are some of the popular ones:

-1. Transformers and Big Bird (Autoencoders is one of these components in both algorithms): Text Summarizer, Text Generator
+1. Text Summarizer or Text Generator
 2. Image compression
 3. Nonlinear version of PCA

-### Q24: What is an activation function and discuss the use of an activation function?
+### Q23: What is an activation function and discuss the use of an activation function?
 Explain three different types of activation functions? ###

 Answer:

-In mathematical terms, the activation function serves as a gate between the current neuron input and its output, going to the next level.
-Basically, it decides whether neurons should be activated or not.
-It is used to introduce non-linearity into a model.
+In mathematical terms, the activation function serves as a gate between the current neuron input and its output, going to the next layer.
+Basically, it decides whether neurons should be activated or not and is used to introduce non-linearity into a model.

-Activation functions are added to introduce non-linearity to the network, it doesn't matter how many layers or how many neurons your net has, the output will be linear combinations of the input in the absence of activation functions.
+As mentioned activation functions are added to introduce non-linearity to the network, it doesn't matter how many layers or how many neurons your net has, the output will be linear combinations of the input in the absence of activation functions.
 In other words, activation functions are what make a linear regression model different from a neural network.
-We need non-linearity, to capture more complex features and model more complex variations that simple linear models can not capture.
+We need non-linearity, to capture more complex features that simple linear models can not capture.

 There are a lot of activation functions: